moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ## Modeling your database

 As a developer working on the App that will consume the content stored in the CMS, you're also responsible for creating and modeling the database itself.
-This will mean creating new content models that must be usable by the client team which will eventually handle **Contentful** after hand off of the project.
-One **major** consideration to have is the usability and readability of the content models you're creating, remember that they are meant to be usable without any previous technical knowledge of this context.
+This will mean creating new content models that must be usable by the client team which will eventually handle **Contentful** after the hand off of the project.
+One **major** consideration to have is the usability and readability of the content models you're creating.
+Remember that they are meant to be usable without any previous technical knowledge of this context.

 **Contentful** offers many options for validations and input appearance and descriptions to help the users understand what kind of input is expected, and you should use all of them to minimize the chance of users not understanding what's expected of them, in what ways they are limited, reducing the chances of unexpected content in your application.